User claimed

 Best when uninterrupted setup matters more than upfront identity — the agent can start doing useful work right away.

-How the OTP ceremony works
+How the claim ceremony works

-- The user reads the OTP back to the agent.
+- The user types the

 What you get